Years 11 and 12

 Work-Related skills – complex development of appropriate skills and knowledge in order to provide the necessary work health and safety (WH&S) preparation for the workplace, and the development of work related and vocational skills in a workplace context.

-Personal Development Skills – focusses on the development of organisation and planning skills, knowledge, practical skills, problem solving and interpersonal skills through participation in experiences of a practical nature.
+Personal Development Skills – focuses on the development of organisation and planning skills, knowledge, practical skills, problem solving and interpersonal skills through participation in experiences of a practical nature.

 Structured Workplace Learning - provides students with the opportunity to integrate on-the-job experience with secondary study.
-It is undertaken as part of the VCAL course to consolidate knowledge and skills in VET studies:
+It is undertaken as part of the VCE VM course to consolidate knowledge and skills in VET studies:

 enhanced skill development